George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-generic-jobs.md

 # Generic jobs

-Burst compiles a job in two ways:

-* In the Editor, it compiles the job when it's scheduled, known as just-in-time (JIT) compilation.
-* In a player build, it compiles the job as part of the built player, known as ahead-of-time (AOT) compilation.

-For more information, see the documentation on [Compilation](compilation-overview.md).

-If the job is a concrete type (doesn't use generics), Burst compiles it in both modes (AOT and JIT).
-However, a generic job might behave in an unexpected way.

 While Burst supports generics, it has limited support for generic jobs or function pointers.
-If you notice that a job scheduled in the Editor is running at full speed, but not in a built player, it's might be a problem related to generic jobs.
+If you notice that a job runs at full speed in the Editor but not in a built Player, the problem might be related to generic jobs.

 The following example defines a generic job: